U.S. 49 CFR §§ 580

 - “Transferor” (Seller or Dealer) means any person who transfers his ownership, or any person who, as agent, transfers the ownership of another, in a motor vehicle by sale, gift of any means other than by creation of a security interest.

-- TIMA and subsequent regulations issued by NHTSA require the odometer reading of any motor vehicle with a manufacture year less than ten (10) years, to be accurately disclosed on the title or transfer document.
-This is known as “Odometer disclosure” and is acknowledged by the signatures of both the buyer and seller at the time of transfer.
+- TIMA and subsequent regulations issued by the NHTSA require the odometer reading of any motor vehicle with a manufacture year less than twenty (20) years, to be accurately disclosed on the title or transfer document.
+This is known as “Odometer Disclosure” and is acknowledged by the signatures of both the buyer and seller at the time of transfer.
 The seller ‘discloses’ this information on the title and certifies it is correct to the best of their knowledge.
 The buyer acknowledges what the seller has certified.
-This disclosure may also be made on an “Odometer Disclosure Statement”
+This disclosure may also be made on an “Odometer Disclosure Statement”.

 - Note: If a vehicle is being transferred from a dealership to another dealership, it is not necessary to certify odometer until the dealership sells that vehicle to a customer.

 - An odometer brand explains the circumstances that support the odometer disclosure.
 The brands are defined by NHTSA regulations as:

 - Actual: the mileage as stated is the Actual Mileage, there are no discrepancies.

 - In Excess of Mechanical Limits: Due to limited digits on a vehicle’s odometer, the actual mileage is impossible to determine by ‘sight’.
 Example: a vehicle with a 5-digit odometer could not accurately identify mileage over 99,999 miles.
 If the odometer has ‘turned’ there is no way to determine how many times it has turned.
 This is becoming almost non-existent in that vehicles now routinely have 6-digit odometers, allowing up to 999,999 miles before turning.